Meet Kelly

 Kelly has eight siblings and is quick to tell you that he’s the “wildest of the bunch.”
 He feels that some of his drive comes from his mother, who used to walk to work two miles each way, just for fun and exercise.

-“One of my favorite memories is talking to my Mom, now a couple of years into dementia, her not knowing our names anymore.
+“One of my favorite memories is talking to my mom, now a couple of years into dementia, her not knowing our names anymore.
 I was describing my latest adventure and she answered, ‘I know, Kelly, you always did like to do things like that.’
 She shocked me, and then she was gone, never knowing me or my name again.”

 Gut it out

-“Lining up at the IRONBULL Red Granite Gravel Grinder start last year, I knew it was going to be a serious grind,” Kelly said.
+“Lining up at the IRONBULL Red Granite Gravel Grinder start in 2020, I knew it was going to be a serious grind,” Kelly said.
 “The snow lasted longer than was predicted and the roads softened up quite a bit when it melted.
 I ride a lot of fat bike in the winter, so I mostly dressed well – better than many from what other racers were telling me – but I didn’t make a great decision on my feet.
 They were blocks of ice for six hours.
 Many racers dropped out or skipped it altogether, including some of my friends that are killer riders and tough as nails.”

 Kelly decided to continue on in the race, but the conditions were cruel.